 Using the page history of Confluence, you can access previous versions of the issue documentation to inform yourself about the issue's progress.

-For issue publishing an application link between Jira and Confluence is required.
-You also have to install the catWorkX Issue Publisher Macros for Confluence add-on on your Confluence server.
+You also have to install the Issue Publisher Macros for Confluence app on your Confluence server.